Evaluate Information: The W5 for the W3

 Of the dozens of top-level domains, these five are the most common:

-.com stands for commercial site.
+- .com stands for commercial site.
 Don’t automatically eliminate a .com site before you evaluate it.
-Many organizations, education, even government sites use .com because it’s easier for people to remember.
+Many organizations, educational sites, and even government sites use .com because it’s easier for people to remember.

-.org stand for organization.
+- .org stands for organization.
 But don’t assume that all .org websites are legitimate organizations!
 Anyone can get a website with .org.
 Anyone!
 You need to evaluate all .org sites.